Redskins' GM not at NFL combine due to 'family matters'

 WASHINGTON (AP) -- Washington Redskins general manager Scot McCloughan is not attending the NFL combine in Indianapolis.

-Team spokesman Tony Wyllie confirmed McCloughan's absence in an email to The Associated Press Thursday, saying McCloughan ''is taking care of some family matters.''
+Team spokesman Tony Wyllie confirmed McCloughan's absence in an email to The Associated Press on Thursday, saying McCloughan ''is taking care of some family matters.''

-Coach Jay Gruden and other officials are representing the Redskins at the combine.
+Coach Jay Gruden and other officials are representing the Redskins at the combine, a key evaluating opportunity ahead of the April draft where many decision-makers and agents are present.
+It was not clear how many GMs were there, but 20 of 32 held media availabilities Wednesday or Thursday.

+An email seeking comment from McCloughan's agent, Peter Schaffer, was not immediately returned.

-McCloughan has not held a news conference with reporters since May 2016 after the draft.
+McCloughan has not held a news conference with reporters since May 2, 2016 following the draft.
+The team did not make him available to speak to reporters after the Redskins' season was over, and he did not address reporters at the Senior Bowl.

 The 46-year-old has been GM of the Redskins since January 2015.
 He previously served as senior personnel executive for the Seattle Seahawks and GM of the San Francisco 49ers.